FS-Academy-Xi/phase-0-cloud9-aws-environment-setup/README.md

 ## Important Notices

 The AWS Cloud9 IDE shoud only be used as a temporary environment solution.
 Later portions of our course content require you to have a local environment.
-The principal value of using the Cloud9 IDE is that it will allow you to maintain pace with your cohort while working on the early course content.
-We recommend that you continue to try and get your own local environment set up during this time.
+The Cloud9 IDE will allow you to focus on the early course content and maintaining a good pace rather than being totally blocked due to environment setup issues.
+We recommend that you continue to try and get your own local environment set up as you work through your lessons and assignments.

 Using the Cloud9 IDE requires a credit card and may incur charges from AWS if used for an extended period of time.
 If you are a new AWS customer, you will